 Reports from the front:

-Reports from the territory which is controlled by the Ukrainian Government:
+Reports from the territory controlled by the Ukrainian government:

 Avdiivka (the Donetsk region) residential area was shelled by the illegal armed formation again on March 9.
 Two houses were damaged as a result, no casualties occured.

 “Sberbank Rossii” (one of Russian banks operating in Ukraine) was picketed in Slovyansk on March 9.
 The activists demanded that both Russian and Ukrainian authorities should do everything to free Nadiya Savchenko.
 Rallies in support of a Ukrainian pilot have been taking place all over the country for the last several days.

 Workers who are building Zolote entrance-exit checkpoint (the Luhansk region) refused to come to work as the location is being shelled by militants.
 Heorhiy Tuka, head of Luhansk regional military and civil administration, emphasised that “each provocative action postpones the day of the checkpoint opening”.

 On March 10, Nadiya Savchenko, a Ukrainian pilot and MP, stopped “dry” hunger strike which she had started on March 4.
 There was а rally in support of Savchenko outside Novocherkassk prison, where Nadiya is kept.

 Employees of Donetsk regional state administration were detained by “DPR” on March 9.
 People were freed, but criminal cases agaist them were opened.
 In connection with that, Pavlo Zhebrivsky, head of Donetsk regional military and civil administration, issued an order which prohibits officials of Donetsk administration to cross the demarcation line.